-Brush Hollow Reservoir and SWA
+Brush Hollow State Wildlife Area and Reservoir

 Brush Hollow State Wildlife Area is centered on Brush Hollow Reservoir, which is very popular with boaters and fishermen in summer, but provides good birding at other times of year.
 Check the water for waterfowl and the edges in spring and fall for shorebirds.
 In the pinyon-juniper forests on the west side of the lake, look for Bushtit, Juniper Titmouse, and Pinyon Jay, among other specialties.
 The riparian area below the dam is excellent for birding year-round.
 Mammals in the area include pronghorn, prairie-dogs, mule deer, coyotes, foxes, rabbits, rock squirrels and chipmunks.
+There are a few miles of loosely defined trail around the reservoir and connections to a larger network of trails used by bikers and OHVs.
+Do keep an eye out for rattlesnakes, and be aware that mud can impede vehicle access to some areas.

 Attractions: Picnic and shade shelters